Additional Funding Beyond the Post-9/11 GI Bill

 Veterans Educational Assistance Program (VEAP)

-This program is available for you if you elect to contribute from your military pay to participate in this program.
-The government will match the amount that you contributed on a 2-for-1 basis.
+This program was available for you if you elected to contribute from your military pay to participate in this program.
+The government matched the amount that you contributed on a 2-for-1 basis.

-Those who qualify (you enlisted on or after January 1, 1977, to June 30th, 1985, and opened a contribution account before April 1st, 1987) may be allowed to use VEAP benefits to pay for school regardless of their access to the GI Bill.
+Those who qualify (you enlisted on or after January 1, 1977, to June 30th, 1985, and opened a contribution account before April 1st, 1987) were allowed to use VEAP benefits to pay for school regardless of their access to the GI Bill.

 National Testing Program

-- Students may be reimbursed for all required fees associated with national admission tests and national tests for college credit.
+This active benefit allows qualifying students to be reimbursed for fees associated with national admission tests and national tests for college credit under the GI Bill.

 - The SAT, LSAT, GRE, GMAT, AP, CLEP, ACT, DAT, MAT, MCAT, OAT, PCAT, TOEFL, DSST, ECE, PLA, and TECEP are all approved tests.

-- You must complete a form for the testing reimbursement after you apply for your GI Bill benefits.
+- You must complete a form for testing reimbursement after applying for your GI Bill benefits.

 National Call-To-Service Program

-This is a true alternative to the GI Bill.
+This is an active program serving as an alternative to the GI Bill.
 This program is offered to:

-Troops who completed basic training and served on active duty for 15 months without a break in service, entered the Selected Reserve.
+Troops who completed basic training and served on active duty for 15 months.
 Without a break in military service, you must have served:

 - On active duty, or